shaunniekins/ASNet-MRI-BrainSeg-Encoder-Opt/README.md

 - `declaration.tex`: Contains the thesis approval and certification text.
 - `acknowledgments.tex`: Where you write your acknowledgments.
-- `summary.tex`: Contains the abstract of your thesis.
+- `sections/abstract.tex`: Contains the abstract of your thesis.
 - `abbrevs.tex`: Defines acronyms and abbreviations used in your document.
 - `approvalPage.tex`: Contains the approval page format.